maat16/cli-agent-manager/examples/assign/data_analyst.md

 - Extract the correct callback terminal ID from the task
 - Format results in a structured, readable way with clear sections
 - Include both quantitative metrics and qualitative observations
-- Use send_message with the parsed terminal ID
+- Use HTTP send_message with the parsed terminal ID